AdminUmesh/Dev-Notes/C#/Oops in C#.md

 **Example:** If you have a class that handles bank transactions, abstracting certain methods can ensure that sensitive information or operations are not accessible to unauthorized users.

 # Binding in C#
-Binding in C# refers to the process of connecting a method call to the method body.
+Binding in C# refers to the process of connecting a method call to the method body. `The binding determines which method or code gets executed when a function or method is called.`

 **In C#, there are two types of binding:**